Krylov complexity of many-body localization: Operator localization in Krylov basis: Introduction

-Recently, Parker \etal~\cite{parkerUniversal2019} proposes a different characterization of operator growth from the perspective of recursive method (or Lanczos algorithm).
-The Lanczos algorithm generates a set of so-called Krylov basis which is used to represent the operator, and the dynamics is therefore encoded in the time-dependent coefficients of the basis.
-In a sense which we will make precise later, the operator growth problem in this basis can be viewed as the evolution of a single particle wavefunction, hopping on a semi-infinite chain with the hopping amplitudes given by the Lanczos coefficients generated by the Lanczos algorithm, initialized on the first site.
+Recently, Parker \etal~\cite{parkerUniversal2019} proposed a different characterization of operator growth from the perspective of the recursive method (or Lanczos algorithm).
+The Lanczos algorithm generates a set of basis for the Krylov subspace (we dub it as Krylov basis), which is used to represent the operator.
+The dynamics is therefore encoded in the time-dependent coefficients of the basis.
+In a sense which we will make precise later, the operator growth problem in this basis can be viewed as the dynamics of a single-particle wavefunction hopping on a semi-infinite chain with the hopping amplitudes given by the Lanczos coefficients generated by the Lanczos algorithm, initialized on the first site.
 One can therefore define various complexity measures from this point of view.
-For example, Ref.~\cite{parkerUniversal2019} defines the Krylov complexity to be the mean position the corresponding single particle.
-Ref.~\cite{rabinoviciOperator2021a} also proposes Krylov entropy, which measures the degree of spreading of the corresponding single particle wavefunction on the semi-infinite chain.
+For example, Ref.~\cite{parkerUniversal2019} defines the Krylov complexity to be the mean position of the emergent single particle.
+Ref.~\cite{barbonEvolution2019,rabinoviciOperator2021b} propose Krylov entropy to measure the degree of spreading of the emergent single-particle wavefunction on the semi-infinite chain.

 Ref.~\cite{parkerUniversal2019} hypothesizes that, for a chaotic system, the Lanczos coefficients grow as fast as possible asymptotically.
 For a local Hamiltonian, the Lanczos coefficients are upper bounded by a function linearly in the Krylov order asymptotically (with a logarithmic correction in 1D), which implies that the Krylov complexity grows exponentially in time (or grows as a stretched exponential in time in 1D).
 In contrast, in the integrable models, the Lanczos coefficients grow as a square root of the Krylov order or as a constant \cite{parkerUniversal2019,PhysRevE.104.034112}.
-Krylov complexity was also studied with some general considerations~\cite{dymarskyQuantum2020,caputaGeometry2021} and studied in conformal field theories~\cite{dymarskyKrylov2021}, in models with holographic correspondence \cite{rabinoviciOperator2021a} and in models with strong and almost strong edge modes~\cite{yatesDynamics2020,PhysRevB.104.195121}.
+Krylov complexity is also studied with some general considerations~\cite{dymarskyQuantum2020,caputaGeometry2021} and studied in conformal field theories~\cite{dymarskyKrylov2021}, in models with holographic correspondence \cite{rabinoviciOperator2021b} and in models with strong and almost strong edge modes~\cite{yatesLifetime2020,yatesDynamics2020,PhysRevB.104.195121}.
+The delocalization of the operators in the Krylov space has also been studied in a quantum network~\cite{kimOperator2021}.